2023AIOT/DWS-MQTT/README.md

 ## Installation

-From a fresh clone, create a Python 3.9 environment and install the pinned
+From the code repository, create a Python 3.9 environment and install the pinned dependencies:
-dependencies:

 ```powershell
 py -3.9 -m venv .venv